hackerwins/homepage-old/docs/cluster-mode.md

 serving RPC on 21101
 ```

-Now both Servers are ready to receive requests from clients.
+Now both Servers are ready to receive requests from Clients.